 Enhanced Engagement

-When you distribute content strategically, you’re starting conversations.
-89% of B2B marketers now use organic social media for distribution because it creates opportunities for real engagement, not just passive consumption.
+Distribution creates the conditions for real conversations.
+89% of B2B marketers now use organic social media for distribution because it generates active engagement rather than passive consumption.

 Improved Brand Awareness